-Transactions in foreign currencies are translated to the respective functional currency of the Group at exchange rates at the dates of the transactions.
-Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated to the functional currency at the exchange rate at that date.
+Transactions in foreign currencies are translated to the Company's functional currency at exchange rates at the dates of the transactions.
+Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to the functional currency at the exchange rate at that date.
 The foreign currency gain or loss on monetary items is the difference between amortised cost in the functional currency at the beginning of the period, adjusted for effective interest and payments during the period, and the amortised cost in foreign currency translated at the exchange rate at the end of the reporting period.
-Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are translated to the functional currency at the exchange rate at the date that the fair value was determined.
-Non-monetary items that are measured based on historical cost are translated to the functional currency using the exchange rate at the date of the transaction.
+Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are retranslated to the functional currency at the exchange rate at the date that the fair value was determined.
+Non-monetary items in a foreign currency that are measured based on historical cost are translated to the functional currency using the exchange rate at the date of the transaction.
 Foreign currency differences arising on retranslation are recognised in profit or loss, except for differences arising on the retranslation of available-for-sale equity instruments unless the difference is due to impairment in which case foreign currency differences that have been recognised in other comprehensive income are reclassified to profit or loss.

-The exchange rates used by the Group in the preparation of the consolidated financial statements at 31 December are as follows:
+The exchange rates used by the Company in the preparation of the separate financial statements at 31 December are as follows: